clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

 ## Event embeddings

-So now, all we need to do to compute an event embedding is add all the embeddings togheter.
+So now, all we need to do to compute an event embedding is add all the embeddings together.

 ```python